HyperSpec-FDM/dataverse-kubernetes/README.md

 * [Quick demo with Minikube](https://github.com/IQSS/dataverse-kubernetes/blob/master/docs/minikube.md)

-A number of utilities have been added for your convienience: have a look at [Little Helpers](https://github.com/IQSS/dataverse-kubernetes/blob/master/docs/little-helpers.md).

 #### Production usage
 You should make yourself familiar with a series of documentation articles, linked below: